Facility management

-Facility management or facilities management (FM) is a professional discipline focused on coordinating the use of space, infrastructure, people, and organization.
-Facilities management ensures that physical assets and environments are managed effectively to meet the needs of their users.
-By integrating maintenance, safety, efficiency, and comfort, FM supports organizational goals within the built environment.
-The profession operates under global standards such as ISO 41001 and is guided by organizations like the International Facility Management Association (IFMA).
+Facility management (also facilities management, FM) is the coordinated management of an organization's buildings, sites and workplaces, and the support services needed to keep them functional, safe and effective for occupants and operations.

+The scope of facilities management varies by organization and sector, but commonly includes building operations and maintenance (for example mechanical, electrical and plumbing systems), space and workplace planning, and workplace services such as cleaning, security and catering.

+International standards for facilities management include the ISO 41000 series, such as ISO 41001 (a management system standard for facility management) and ISO 41011 (which defines key terminology).
+ISO 41001:2018 specifies requirements for a facility management management system.

 History

 The concept of facilities management originated in the 1960s, primarily in the context of IT systems management.
 The term was coined by IBM alumnus and Electronic Data Systems founder Ross Perot, to describe the integration of network management and support services.
 Over time, it expanded to include broader elements of building and operational management.

 Facility management as integral to the processes of strategic organizational planning was represented during a 1979 conference sponsored by Herman Miller.
 Following the meeting, the furniture manufacturer opened the Facility Management Institute (FMI), with its headquarters in Ann Arbor, Michigan.